yodiaditya/vim-netbeans/README.md

 5. Using NERDTree by :NERDTree or editing .vimrc to enable NERDTree automatically.

-6. Using F7 for FuzzFinder Files Current Buffer
+6. Using F7 for FuzzFinder in Full Path or <leader>t for open based on current Buffer

 7. Press F8 for enabling NERDTRee and Tagbar (Love it!)